ernestobaezf/ltoolkit/README.md

 ## Logs

 The activity on every action from Controllers that extend BaseAPIController is logged.
 This is done by using a middleware.
+Also is recommended to use CustomLogFormatter to get an easy to parse log records (see an example configuration below).

+>
+    # config/logging.php

+    'daily' => [
+                'driver' => 'daily',
+                'path' => storage_path('logs/laravel.log'),
+                'formatter' => \ErnestoBaezF\L5CoreToolbox\Formatters\CustomLogFormatter::class,
+                'formatter_with' => [
+                    "format" => "[%datetime%] %channel%.%level_name% %context% %extra% %message%\n",
+                    "dateFormat" => null,
+                    "allowInlineLineBreaks" => true,
+                    "ignoreEmptyContextAndExtra" => false
+                ],
+                'level' => 'debug',
+                'days' => 14,
+            ],

+## Localization

+Is possible to get the api messages in english and spanish by using the route middleware `Localization` and sending to the backend the current language in the headers `'X-localization'`.
+If no language is specified then the one from user preference (if specified) or english is used as default.

+To set the middleware, in the file `app\Http\Kernel.php` set:

+    protected $routeMiddleware = [
+        ...
+        'l18n' => \ErnestoBaezF\L5CoreToolbox\Http\Middleware\Localization::class,
+    ];

 ## Use case